 Capella University (IT & Cybersecurity)

 Capella University offers a bachelor of science in information technology in information assurance and cybersecurity.
 Program requirements feature eight to thirteen general education courses, fifteen core courses, nine specialization courses, five to nine elective courses, and a capstone course.
-Students have two options for completion.
-They may pursue a FlexPath and complete coursework totaling 90 program points or choose GuidedPath, in which they complete 180 quarter-credits.
+Students have two options for completion: they may opt for either a FlexPath (pay per session and complete as many courses as possible in each session) or GuidedPath (a more traditional pay per credit or course) program structure.

 The program offers several features, including immersive lab environments, vouchers to complete certification exams such as CompTIA, Cisco, and SAS, and a gamified training environment called Project Ares in which students can engage with simulations of real-world cybersecurity threats.